Vyral/robert-mack/_posts/2021-10-15-why-are-you-waiting-to-buy.md

 **Here are a couple of other things to consider if you were planning to wait to buy:**

-1. Will prices even fall by 10%?
-I don’t think so.
+**1\.
+Will prices even fall by 10%?** I don’t think so.
 As I’ve said, property prices will likely continue to rise for the next three to five years.

-1. Interest rates will likely rise.
-If you’re planning to wait for a couple of years before buying, home prices could rise by 10% to 12%, but on top of that, interest rates could also rise, which would mean an exponential increase in your monthly payment.
+**2\.
+Interest rates will likely rise.** If you’re planning to wait for a couple of years before buying, home prices could rise by 10% to 12%, but on top of that, interest rates could also rise, which would mean an exponential increase in your monthly payment.

 So ask yourself: Why are you planning to buy in the first place?
 If you’re buying to improve your quality of life, create space for your growing family, or increase your net worth, then you need to speak to a lender about what your monthly payment would be if you bought a home in a given price range.
 Start exploring your options instead of watching the news or listening to your friends, and stop worrying about all the chaos and confusion out there.